-When a breach is detected the user account of the person or persons involved is immediately deactivated by the CSB Database Administrator and notification sent to the Agency Administrator and/or the Agency Executive Director/CEO if necessary.
+When a breach is detected the user account of the person or persons involved is immediately deactivated by the CSB Database Manager and notification sent to the Agency Administrator and/or the Agency Executive Director/CEO if necessary.
 All agency users may be deactivated for a serious breach.
-The CSB Database Administrator is responsible for notifying the CSB Data and Evaluation Director and the CSB Chief Operating Officer of the agency breach.
+The CSB Database Manager is responsible for notifying the Chief Compliance + Operations Officer of the agency breach.